 6.125% Senior Secured Notes due 2025.
 In January 2017, we issued \$850,000 of our 6.125% Senior Secured Notes due 2025 ("6.125% Senior Secured Notes").
 The indenture governing our 6.125% Senior Secured Notes (the "2025 Indenture") contains covenants that restrict the payment of dividends if our consolidated earnings before interest, taxes, depreciation and amortization ("Consolidated EBITDA"), as defined in the 2025 Indenture, for the most recently ended four full quarters is less than \$75,000.
 The 2025 Indenture also restricts the incurrence of debt if our Leverage Ratio and our Secured Leverage Ratio, as defined in the 2025 Indenture, exceed 3.0 and 1.5, respectively.
 Our Leverage Ratio is defined in the 2025 Indenture as the ratio of our guaranteeing subsidiaries' total debt less the fair market value of our cash, investment securities and long-term investments to Consolidated EBITDA, as defined in the 2025 Indenture.
-Our Secured Leverage Ratio is defined in the 2025 Indenture.
+Our Secured Leverage Ratio is defined in the 2025 Indenture in the same manner as the Leverage Ratio, except that secured indebtedness is substituted for indebtedness.
 The following table summarizes the requirements of these financial covenants and the results of the calculation, as defined in the 2025 Indenture.

-Indenture March 31, Covenant Requirement 2019 Consolidated EBITDA, as defined \$75,000 \$325,651 Leverage ratio, as defined <3.0 to 1 2.72 to 1 Secured leverage ratio, as defined <1.5 to 1 1.12 to 1
+Indenture June 30, Covenant Requirement 2019 Consolidated EBITDA, as defined \$75,000 \$319,475 Leverage ratio, as defined <3.0 to 1 2.79 to 1 Secured leverage ratio, as defined <1.5 to 1 1.14 to 1

-As of March 31, 2019 and December 31, 2018, we were in compliance with all debt covenants related to the 2025 Indenture.
+As of June 30, 2019 and December 31, 2018, we were in compliance with all debt covenants related to the 2025 Indenture.

 10.5% Senior Notes due 2026.
 On November 2, 2018, we issued \$325,000 of our 10.5% Senior Notes due 2026.
 The aggregate net proceeds from the sale of the 10.5% Senior Notes were approximately \$315,000 after deducting underwriting discounts, commissions, fees and offering expenses.
-We used some of the net cash proceeds from the issuance of our 10.5% Senior Notes to retire, the principal amount, plus accrued and unpaid interest on our outstanding 7.5% Variable Interest Senior Convertible Notes in January 2019, and may use the remaining proceeds for general corporate purposes (including to redeem, repurchase, repay or otherwise retire the principal amount, plus accrued and unpaid interest Senior Convertible Notes due 2020, at, or prior to, their maturity).
+We used some of the net cash proceeds from the issuance of our 10.5% Senior Notes to retire, the principal amount, plus accrued and unpaid interest on our outstanding 7.5% Variable Interest Senior Convertible Notes in January 2019, and may use the remaining proceeds for general corporate purposes (including to redeem, repurchase, repay or otherwise retire the principal amount, plus accrued and unpaid interest on our outstanding 5.5% Variable Interest Senior Convertible Notes due 2020, at, or prior to, their maturity).